6 Reasons Printmaking Is Considered an Art

 Six – Printmaking Can Be a Collaborative Effort

 Many art forms are collaborative.
 Printmaking also allows for this type of production.
-Printmakers often create their matrices and deliver them to professional printers, who then make the prints.
+Printmakers often create their matrices and deliver them to professional printersOpens in a new tab., who then make the prints.
 This practice could be a beneficial arrangement for you if you do not have your own printing press.

 Another form of collaboration is when an artist not skilled in printmaking seeks out a printmaker to create prints they have visualized.
 While they do not have the skill to do this kind of project independently, the artist can realize their vision through the printmaker’s hand with this collaborative effort.